We all like saving money. After all, it’s the entire premise of Savings.com.au.

 Your personal savings account is where you house any income that’s left after you’ve taken care of all your responsibilities.
 It’s also where you should save for anything specific, like a house deposit, a car, or that end-of-year overseas holiday you’ve been meaning to take.

-8. Lock your savings away into a high-interest savings account
+8. Lock your savings in a high-interest savings account

 High-interest savings accounts are designed to help you grow your savings faster – the higher the interest rate, the quicker your money will grow.
 On the other hand, if you’ve got money locked away in a savings account with a low interest rate, the value of your money could be going backwards over time because of inflation.
 In most cases, you’ll usually need to satisfy certain T’s and C’s (terms and conditions) to earn the maximum interest rate.
 This may include depositing a certain amount every month and not making any withdrawals.
 Which is kind of the point of a savings account anyway!